Set up mobile user accounts in Directory Utility on Mac

 Click User Experience, then click “Create mobile account at login.”
 Optionally click “Require confirmation before creating a mobile account.”

 If you select both options, users decide whether to create a mobile account during login.
-When a user logs in to macOS using an Active Directory user account, or as a network user, the user sees a dialog with controls for creating a mobile account immediately.
+When a user logs in to the computer using an Active Directory user account, or as a network user, the user sees options for creating a mobile account immediately.

 If just the first option is selected, mobile accounts are created when users log in.